Looking for the perfect piano or keyboard for your musical journey? Not exactly sure where to start? Start here.

 If you already own an acoustic piano, have one that’s been gently loved on and need it moved, or are looking to find the perfect piano technician to tune your piano, look no further than using the excellent and detailed services provided by Wayne’s Piano Service.
 He is our go-to guy at Kenya’s Keys and will do everything in his power to provide you with a beautiful sounding piano that’s also very aesthetically pleasing.

-As you’re looking for a piano to choose, keep this baseline in mind.
-This is your bare minimum gateway keyboard.
-Anything less than this is simply a toy.
-We recommend a minimum of 76-keys, but hey, we all have to start somewhere.
-The words “touch sensitive” mean that you can get loud sounds and soft sounds from the keyboard by pressing the key faster or slower.
-Although a touch sensitive keyboard isn’t the most ideal, it DOES respond to touch to some degree, BUT there is no “weight” behind the keys.
+Touch Sensitive, Touch Response or Velocity Sensitive- “Touch sensitive” and the related terms mean that you can get loud sounds and soft sounds from the keyboard by pressing the key faster or slower.
+Although a touch sensitive keyboard is the least ideal, it DOES respond to touch to some degree, BUT there is no “weight” behind the keys.
 That means that the keys can’t be used to effectively practice the kinds of techniques that are true to performing on a real piano.
 It just doesn’t FEEL the same in the fingers, wrists, and arms.

-If you’re gonna choose something that feels more like the real thing, then hooray for weighted keys here!
-That means that not only will this keyboard respond to touch for louder and softer sounds, but the keys actually feel more like real piano keys too.
-Ain’t nothin’ like the real thing, baby!
-This instrument will make a great practice instrument for a while, but keep in mind you may need to upgrade in about 1-2 years, especially if you’re in this music thing for life!
+Semi-weighted, Hammer Action, or Stage Piano- These “weighted” keys feel more like the real thing.
+That means that not only will this keyboard respond to touch for louder and softer sounds, but the keys better mimic actual play of an acoustic piano.
+This instrument will make a great practice instrument for a while, but keep in mind you may need to upgrade in about 1-2 years, as you grow in your musical abilities.